 What are viral central nervous system (CNS) infections?

 Your central nervous system (CNS) is your brain and spinal cord.
-A viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more can affect one or both of these organs.
+A viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more can affect one or both of these organs.
 Infection can result in:

 Meningitis Viral Meningitis Meningitis is an infection of the thin layer of tissue that covers your brain and spinal cord.
 This layer of tissue is called the meninges.
 In viral meningitis, the infection is caused by a... read more : infection of the meninges, which are the layers of tissue that cover the brain and spinal cord